123noob1/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-For this challenge, use Python and SQLAlchemy to do basic climate analysis and data exploration into the hawaii.sqlite database.
+For this challenge, use Python and SQLAlchemy to do basic climate analysis and data exploration into the <code>hawaii.sqlite</code> database.
 After that, create an API app using Flask to retrieve data based on the queries designed during data anlysis and exploration.

 ### Part 1: Analyze and Explore the Climate Data
 <i>Refer to the Jupyter Notebook file <code>climate_start.ipynb</code> located under the SurfsUp folder for the completed work.</i>